 It took 60 years for the 7 islands of Bombay (from 1784 to 1845) to merge into a single landmass.

 The Sanjay Gandhi National Park in Borivali- the lungs of the city, is the largest in the world located within city limits.
 This densely forested park is home to a resident tiger population, over 2000-year-old Buddhist caves, two large lakes, and much more!

 Mumbai’s impressive local train network carries about 6 million commuters every day.
-The trains on the city’s Western and Central lines make more than 2000 trips along 300 kilometres, carrying more passengers per kilometre than any railway network on Earth.
+The trains on the city’s Western and Central lines make more than 2000 trips along 300 kilometers, carrying more passengers per kilometer than any railway network on Earth.

 The railway line connecting Mumbai to Pune was built in 1863, by Alice Tredwell.